-This vegan gravy is rich and flavorful.
-It’s easy to make, hearty and satisfying and just perfect over mashed potatoes.
+This vegan gravy is the best ever.
+It’s rich and flavorful, easy to make, hearty and satisfying and just perfect over mashed potatoes.

 This vegan gravy has been making us very happy!